wrr/rack-wwwhisper/heroku-doc.md

 ###Enabling wwwhisper middleware for other Rack based applications.

-For other Rack based applications add following two lines to the `config.ru`.
+For other Rack based applications add the following two lines to the `config.ru`.

     require 'rack/wwwhisper'